Raymond Antrobus

 Jamaican-British poet, writer, and performance poet Raymond Antrobus is the author of Shapes & Disfigurements (Burning Eye, 2012); To Sweeten Bitter (Out-Spoken Press, 2017); The Perseverance (Tin House, 2021) – winner of the Ted Hughes Award, Rathbone Folio Prize, and Somerset Maugham Award; finalist for the Griffin Poetry Prize and Reading the West Book Award; and shortlisted for the Forward Prize; and All The Names Given (Picador / Tin House, 2021), which was shortlisted for the T. S. Eliot Prize 2021 and for which he was awarded the Rathbone Folio Prize for best work of literature in any genre.
 Most recently, he is the author of the forthcoming collection Signs, Music (Macmillan, 2024).
 About Antrobus, Kwame Dawes said: “His monologues are stunning studies of voice and substance, and his lyric poems are graceful and finely crafted.”

-Antrobus is also the author of the children’s picture book Can Bears Ski?
+Antrobus is also the author of two children’s picture books Terrible Horses (Penguin Random House, 2024), illustrated by Ken Wilson-Max; and Can Bears Ski?
 (Candle Wick Press, 2020), illustrated by Polly Dunbar.
 This debut was selected as a Ezra Jack Keats honouree winner in 2021, and in 2022 for a Read For Empathy Collection Award.
 Currently, Antrobus is working on his nonfiction debut, extracts of the book have been broadcast on BBC Radio 3 series The Essay and in print in Granta.

 In March of 2021, Antrobus hosted his first BBC Radio 4 Documentary – “Inventions In Sounds” – produced by Falling Tree Productions, which won a Best Documentary Award at the Third Coast International Audio Festival that year.
 His most recent work is a BBC World service documentary, “Recaptive Number 11,407,” that traces the lost story of a deaf man freed from slavery.
 The documentary was a “Radio Times Pick of the Day” and had over 70,000 downloads and streams the week of broadcast.